(see here for more info)

 CURRENT | UPCOMING

-Resident (due to the COVID-19 pandemic, the residences are online and not on location)
+(Due to the COVID-19 pandemic, the residences are online instead of on site at the Austrian pavilion.)

-An experimental film musical by Sylvia Eckermann and Gerald Nestler.
+An environmental film musical by Sylvia Eckermann and Gerald Nestler.

-the sculpture in the garden of The Klocker Foundation.
+Presentation of the ice sculpture Love in the 21st Century in the garden of The Klocker Foundation.

 An exhibition curated by Katerina Gkoutziouli and Voltnoi Brege.